 Nonresident Military Personnel With California Domicile - When you compute your total AGI from all sources under California law on Schedule CA (540NR), column A should include all income you reported on your federal tax return.
 Do not enter your military income or non-California source income in column B. Use column B and column C to make only the adjustments described in the instructions for Schedule CA (540NR).
-Be sure to read the instructions for Schedule CA (540NR), Part II, Section A, line 1.
+Be sure to read the instructions for Schedule CA (540NR), Part II, Section A, line 1a through line 1i and line 1z.